Acker2015/gchart/README.md

-# gchart
-This chart is used for STM period.
+# This is a simple tool for STM assignment.